miyagi-dev/miyagi/README.md

 ### Variation inheritance

 You can define variations for each of your components.
-These variations inherit data from the components base definition (if defined), which can then easily be overwritten or extended.
+These variations inherit mock data from the components base definition (if defined), which can then easily be overwritten or extended.

 ### Data inclusion

-If you have a component that includes another component, you can easily include the data (or one of its variations) of the latter into the data of including component.
-That way, it is enough to define data for a specific component once.
+If you have a component that includes another component, you can easily include the mock data (or one of its variations) of the latter into the mock data of including component.
+That way, it is enough to define mock data for a specific component once.

 ## Installation